contirobert/Weather-SwiftUI/README.md

 Additional features were added to the original functionality of the app, including:

-- Dynamic UI using SwiftUI
+- Custom, dynamic UI using SwiftUI
-- Weekly forecast
+- Expanded CurrentWeather model including apparent temperature and wind speed
-- More to come!
+- Included 5-day forecast

 ## :white_check_mark: Getting Started